spc476/a09/README.txt

 				directive, given the nature of the
 				assembler.

+				Default value is $FFF0.

 			.OPT TEST STACKSIZE <size>

 				Set the default stack size for tests.
 This can ONLY appear outside of a .TEST directive, given the nature of the
 				assembler.

+				Default value is 1024.

 			.OPT TEST TRON